What Are HIPAA Compliance Requirements? [Complete Checklist]

 This HIPAA Privacy Rule Checklist includes 10 essential steps that healthcare organizations and their business associates must take to ensure compliance with the HIPAA Privacy Rule.
 From designating a privacy officer to establishing protocols for disclosing PHI to third parties, this checklist covers all the necessary aspects of protecting patients’ sensitive health information.
 Adherence to these guidelines will not only help organizations avoid HIPAA violations (and subsequent fines, penalties, and litigation), but also build patients’ trust and confidence in the healthcare system.
 They include:

-1. Designate a privacy officer
+1. Designate a data privacy officer (DPO)

 2. Develop and implement written policies and procedures

-3. Provide training to workforce members
+3. Provide security awareness training to workforce members

 4. Obtain patient consent for certain disclosures